Fiduciary: Relationships

 The most common circumstance where a fiduciary duty will arise is between a trustee, whether real or juristic, and a beneficiary.
 The trustee to whom property is legally committed is the legal—i.e., common law—owner of all such property.
 The beneficiary, at law, has no legal title to the trust; however, the trustee is bound by equity to suppress their own interests and administer the property only for the benefit of the beneficiary.
 In this way, the beneficiary obtains the use of property without being its technical owner.

 Others, such as corporate directors, may be held to a fiduciary duty similar in some respects to that of a trustee.
-This happens when, for example, the directors of a bank are trustees for the depositors, the directors of a corporation are trustees for the stockholders or a guardian is trustee of their ward's property.
-A person in a sensitive position sometimes protects themselves from possible conflict of interest charges by setting up a blind trust, placing their financial affairs in the hands of a fiduciary and giving up all right to know about or intervene in their handling.
+This happens when, for example, the directors of a bank are trustees for the depositors, the directors of a corporation are trustees for the stockholders, or a guardian is trustee of their ward's property.
+A person in a sensitive position sometimes protects themselves from possible conflict-of-interest charges by setting up a blind trust, placing their financial affairs in the hands of a fiduciary and giving up all right to know about or to intervene in their handling.

 The fiduciary functions of trusts and agencies are commonly performed by a trust company, such as a commercial bank, organized for that purpose.
 In the United States, the Office of the Comptroller of the Currency (OCC), an agency of the United States Department of the Treasury, is the primary regulator of the fiduciary activities of federal savings associations.

 When a court desires to hold the offending party to a transaction responsible so as to prevent unjust enrichment, the judge can declare that a fiduciary relation exists between the parties, as though the offender were in fact a trustee for the partner.

 Relationships which routinely attract by law a fiduciary duty between certain classes of persons include these: